The Secret of the Eames Segmented Base Posted August 16, 2016 by Daniel Ostroff

 In an interview with Ralph Caplan, Ray talked about an insight that she and Charles had when designing first the Eames House in Pacific Palisades, and then the Herman Miller Showroom in West Hollywood.
 They were looking for ways to keep costs contained, and they learned that one of the most significant expenses involved in putting a steel structure together is the number of connections between steel elements.
 To mitigate this in the Eames House and Herman Miller Showroom, they increased the size of the steel trusses, and this reduced the number of connections they had to make.

 The Eames Segmented Base Table is similarly economical in construction, in that all elements of the base are held together by one connector.
 No other connecting material is needed, so there are no additional costs for time or labor.
 The money saved by this one device is passed along to the consumer in the form of lower prices.
 The table system is yet another manifestation of the Eames principle to provide “the best to the most for the least amount of money.”

 The Eames connecting device facilitates the arrangement of the segmented bases for shorter, more narrow tabletops like the two-toned example illustrated above; rectangular, for longer and wider table tops; or square, for large round tops.

-Images: Table photographs by Grant Taylor, gifted to the Eames Office by J.F Chen.
-Connector photographs courtesy of Graham Mancha.
+Table images: Photographed by Grant Taylor and gifted to the Eames Office by J.F Chen